sgcjw/CDE4301_website/content/report/final_report.md

 Power protection is crucial in ensuring the safety and reliability of the PDS.
 Current PDS in ST Engineering USV lacks adequate protection features, making it vulnerable to transient and fault situations.

 ### 7.1 Protection Requirements
-The types of faults that the new PDS should be able to protect against are derived from the design standards outlined in Section 5.3
+The types of faults that the new PDS should be able to protect against are derived from the design standards outlined in [Section 5.1](#51-design-standards)
 .
 These include overvoltage, undervoltage, overcurrent, and short-circuit conditions.

 #### 7.2 Choice of MOSFET Gate Driver IC - TPS4800